martelkr/cppsocket/README.md

 // create socket from previously created file descriptor Socket(int);

-// create socket of the given type
-Socket(domain, type, protocol);
+// create socket of the given type - NOTE: This returns a Socket class type that is not a Tcp or Udp socket class Socket(domain, type, protocol);
 ```

 ### TCP server/client